 Is the Elegoo Mars SLA 3D Printer Worth it?

-However, if you are in the “miniature world”, the Elegoo Mars is a good 3D printer.
+If you are in the “miniature world”, the Elegoo Mars is a good 3D printer.
 The workmanship of the device and the prints are also impressive.
-The prints have barely visible layers, a relatively smooth surface and a very high level of detail.
+The prints have a relatively smooth surface, a very high level of detail, and barely any visible layers,

-However, 3D printers are already relevant for a relatively small target group (hobbyists, modelers, etc) … will SLA 3D printers even find their place in the market?
+However, since 3D printers are relevant for a relatively small target group (hobbyists, modelers, etc), will SLA 3D printers even find their place in the market?